carlossisto12/conformalizer/README.md

 ### Notes

 Conformal Predictions are powerfull tools, but don't fix the problems of use a model that can't explain your data.
-If it's happen, you will get the prediction sets or intervals, but the results will not be trustworth.
+If it's happen, you will get the prediction sets or intervals, but these intervals will be very wide.

 ### References